 Optic query requirements

+Prior to the 2.5.0 release, the Optic query must use the op.fromView accessor function.
 In addition, calls to groupBy, orderBy, limit, and offset should be performed via Spark instead of within the initial Optic query.
-A key benefit of Spark and the MarkLogic connector is the ability to execute the query in parallel via multiple Spark partitions.
-The aforementioned calls, if made in the Optic query, may not produce the expected results if more than one Spark partition is used or if more than one request is made to MarkLogic.
-The equivalent Spark operations should be called instead, or the connector should be configured to make a single request to MarkLogic.
+As the connector will partition op.fromView queries into multiple calls to MarkLogic, the aforementioned calls will likely not produce the expected results when more than one request is made to MarkLogic.
 See the “Pushing down operations” and “Tuning performance” sections below for more information.

 Optic Query DSL.
 A good practice in validating a query is to run it in your MarkLogic server’s qconsole tool in a buffer with a query type of “Optic DSL”.